 - Irregular feeding

-Some of the risk factors that increase the chances of being affected by the disease are:
+Acute Encephalitis Syndrome is a risky condition that can lead to morbidity and even mortality in patients.
+Some of the risk factors that increase the chances of being affected by the disease are as follows:

-- Age: Infants, children, young adults and elderly people are more prone to be infected by Acute Encephalitis Syndrome.
-Their weak immune system adds to the risk of them being exposed to the disease.
+Infants, children, young adults, and older people are more prone to be infected by Acute Encephalitis Syndrome.
+Their weak immune system increases the risk of being exposed to the disease.

-- Habitat: People who live in poor hygiene conditions are likely to get sick with the disease.
-The areas dominated by mosquitos and ticks have a higher chance of suffering the outbreak of the infection.
+People who live in poor hygiene conditions are likely to get sick with the disease.
+The areas dominated by mosquitos and ticks have a higher chance of an outbreak of infection.

-- Weak immune system: People with weak immune systems can be affected easily when compared to those with strong immunity.
-This includes people diagnosed with HIV/AIDS, and people suffering from other physical problems.
+People with weak immune systems can be affected easily compared to those with strong immunity.
+This includes people diagnosed with HIV/AIDS and people suffering from other physical problems.